 There's the saying "don't put off until tomorrow what you can do today"

 It's obvious really, but when we're faced with the struggle of getting something done, we just decide we don't want to do it - and put it off for another time.

 If necessary, see if you can break it down; and take it from there.

 Depending on the tasks you have; it might be necessary to put a time limit on how long you spend in one sitting.

-Remember - you do have other things to do, so dedicating all your time to your tasks will actually mean you'll end up behind - and a growing task list.
+Remember, you do have other things to do, so dedicating all your time to your tasks will actually mean you'll end up behind - and an ever-growing task list.

 Set aside 20 minutes or so to get through what you can, before returning to your other work.